The First Day of The Week, Countdown to Pentecost!

 Saturday: hemera Khronu “day of Cronus” or (Saturn)

 So why does the Bible never use these names?
-Two answers: First, virtually everything of date worthy importance happened on a Holy Day or a Sabbath.
-Secondly, why would God acknowledge day names dedicated to pagan Gods?
+Two answers: First, virtually everything of date worthy importance happened on a Feast Day or a Sabbath.
+Secondly, why would Elohim (God) acknowledge day names dedicated to pagan gods?
 (Jewish secular writings apparently did number the days of the week.)

 Young’s Literal Translation